8Leer8/mechconnect_finals/README.md

 - `backend/requirements.txt` — Python packages for the Django backend.
 - `README.md` — This onboarding/setup guide (you are reading it).
 - `.gitignore` — Top-level ignore rules to keep venvs, build artifacts, and common IDE files out of the repo.

-If you'd like, I can also:
-- Pin exact versions for DRF and `django-cors-headers` in `backend/requirements.txt`.
-- Add a short `CONTRIBUTING.md` with branch and PR rules.
-- Create a `dev` script or `Makefile`/PowerShell script to automate the steps above.

-Happy hacking!